 Traffickers can face up to 20 years in prison and fines between about $20,000 to $40,000, according to a report in 2019 by United States international relations government arm United States Department of State.

-When raiding a bar, brothel or massage parlour in the Philippines, our primary targets are children, but trafficked women are often rescued too as a result of our operations.
+When raiding a bar, brothel or massage parlour in the Philippines, Child Rescue’s primary targets are children, but trafficked women are often rescued too as a result of our operations.
 Last year, our agents rescued 66 children in the Philippines.
 These missions also rescued 76 adults, most of whom were between the ages of 18-24.

 Our Philippines team also helped arrest 29 traffickers last year.
 The Philippines, which is home to more than 100 million people, can feature armed and guarded pimps as trafficking is a lucrative, illegal trade there.